 Once upon a time, a dim instrument panel served as a visual cue to motorists that their headlights weren’t engaged.
 But in most new vehicles, the panel is backlit anytime the engine is running.
 This leads some motorists to assume their daytime running lights (DRL) are also on.
 Problem is, in many vehicles, DRL doesn’t include taillights.

-“Before sunrise, after sunset and in bad weather, you get what are known as phantom vehicles,” says Rick Lang of AMA Driver Education.
+That means that before sunrise, after sunset and in bad weather, you can come across what are known as “phantom vehicles.”
 These are cars that are virtually invisible from behind because their rear lights aren’t on.
-“It’s a pet peeve for many drivers, but it’s also a safety issue due to the visibility risks.”

 MORE TO READ